UnitedEffects/ueauth/README.md

 ## Important Tips and Examples

+### ROOT_GROUP_REGISTRATION_UI_URL

+This environment variable should point to your implementation of final registration of an authgroup.
+It is optional.
+If included, whenever a new authgroup is created, and if notifications are neabled, an email will be sent to the creator of the authgroup with a link to https://ROOT_GROUP_REGISTRATION_UI_URL?group=YOURGROUP&code=InitialAccessToken.
+This allows them to complete registration if it was interrupted for some reason.

 ### OIDC Scopes with Clients

 This service is an OAuth2 and OIDC provider.
 What that means is that you can create clients limited to scopes, providing those scopes are also defined for your Auth Group OP scopes.
 If you do this you will recieve an error whenever you request an authorization against that client on anything but the scopes explicitly added to the client.
 This is normal.
 What might trip you up is if you explicitly define scopes and then attempt to do an OIDC authorization, which would require the openid scope.
 This is not defaulted and if you want your client with limited scopes to also respect the OIDC flows, you will need to also add the "openid" scope.